ileathan/AngularJS-Bitmark-Explorer/README.md

 AngularJS-Bitmark-Explorer
 ==========================

-This is a fork of Bitmarks Insight fork.
+This is a fork of Bitmarks for of Insight's port.